ogurecapps/iris-esb/README.md

 ### How alerting works
 You should create a process in the Production based on `Alert.Process.Router` class and call it `Ens.Alert`.
 The process, with this name, will automatically collect all alerts from Production items for which raised flag `Alert on Error`.
 It is the default way to create an alert processor, described in the documentation [here](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=EGDV_alerts#EGDV_alerts_scenario3).

 Next, you need to fill `Lookup Tables` named by notifier types.
-For example, table names can be like `Alert.Operation.EmailNotifier`, `Alert.Operation.SMSNotifier` and so on (you can add your own notifier implementations to the `Alert.Operation.*` package).
+For example, table names can be like `Alert.Operation.EmailNotifier`, `Alert.Operation.SMSNotifier`, and so on (you can add your own notifier implementations to the `Alert.Operation.*` package).
 It should be the names of Production config items.
 But I strongly recommend just using class names for Production item names, always when it is possible.

 For each of these tables, `Key` means the source of the exception (name of Production business host). `Value` means contact ID (e-mail address for EmailNotifier, for example). `Value` can be empty when we use the notifier without forwarding the alert to a specific address.